d4xyjen/jedi/README.md

 <br/>

 ## Contributing
-Jedi is open to contributions, but it's recommended that you first create an issue (if it's not already created) or let us know in the Discord server what you plan on working on so that we can mitigate conflicts.
+Jedi is open to contributions, but it's recommended that you first create an issue (if it's not already created).
+You can view a list of current issues on the project page [here](https://github.com/users/dakaraic/projects/1/views/1).

 Get started by cloning the repository:
 ```